heyleke/heyleke/README.md

 - ⚡ Fun fact:
 I once gave a lightnign talk on KRM and Argo CD, here is the repo: https://github.com/nokia/argocd-krm-plugin-examples, and a link to the youtube recording: https://www.youtube.com/watch?v=kNHIbiRMS78&list=PLj6h78yzYM2MqzIJyc5OBXAgFxjW6ZyBq

+- 👯 I am a huge fan of the Google Kubernetes podcast: https://kubernetespodcast.com/

 <!--
 **heyleke/heyleke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.